 Mystery shopping can be a decent way of earning extra money in your spare time.
+But what if you did it from your phone?
 Take a look at this BeMyEye review to see if it’s worth your time.

 Taken from their website:

 Europe’s leading provider of crowdsourced in-store data.
 Operating in 21 countries, BeMyEye leverages 1M on-demand data gatherers (known as ‘Eyes’) to collect the richest causal data available on sales execution, in large supermarkets, independent grocers and specialist stores for more than 400 international blue chip manufacturers, retailers and agencies.

 There are some major companies that work with BeMyEye, including Dyson, Pepsico and Mars and it claims to have over 3 million users.
 The app is owned by BeMyEye Holdings Limited, a British company based in London and incorporated in 2015.

 After five years of using the app, I have never had any issues.

 Joining BeMyEye is far simpler than most other mystery shopping sites I’ve joined and took just a few minutes.
 You will then see a list of jobs available for you to complete and how far away they are from your location.
 When you’ve decided on something you like, it’s a case of following these simple steps.

 - Reserve a mission – this lets BeMyEye know you’re interested in completing the job.
 So, only you can complete it for a certain amount of time.
 But, if you fail to do it in the allotted time, it will go to somebody else.